 - Expanding housing options – LGBT homeless persons need safer access to housing options that will respect their sexuality and personal identity, as well as provide a safe environment.
 This includes training for shelter staff on how to be an ally to LGBT individuals and written policies to keep discrimination from occurring (See Transitioning our Shelters Guide).

-- USICH - LGBTQ Youth Homelessness In Focus
+- USICH - Preventing and Ending LGBTQ Homelessness

 - National Gay and Lesbian Task Force - An Epidemic of Homelessness